Rampal (spiritual leader): Early life

-Initiation into Yatharth Kabir panth
+Initiation into Kabir panth

 According to his official biography, Rampal was an ardent devotee of the Hindu deities Hanuman, Krishna and Khatushyam from a young age.
 He states that he never achieved salvation, well-being, or peace as a result of this devotion.
-One day, he met Swami Ramdevanand, a spiritual leader of the Garib das panth, which is part of the wider Kabir panth.
-Swami Ramdevanand told him that he could not attain salvation through the prevalent religious practices, which were a "false web" spread by the Hindu trinity of Brahma, Vishnu and Mahesh, along with their parents Brahm ("Kaal Niranjan") and Durga ("Ashtangi Aadi Maya").
+One day, he met Ramdevanand, a spiritual leader of the Garib Das panth, which is part of the wider Kabir panth.
+Ramdevanand told him that he could not attain salvation through the prevalent religious practices, which were a "false web" spread by the Hindu trinity of Brahma, Vishnu and Mahesh, along with their parents Brahm ("Kaal Niranjan") and Durga ("Ashtangi Aadi Maya").

 Rampal states that he then studied several spiritual books, including Bhagavad Gita, Kabir Sagar, Sad Granth Saheb by Garib Das, and "all the Puranas".
-He claims to have found evidence supporting the statements of Swami Ramdevanand in these books.
+He claims to have found evidence supporting the statements of Ramdevanand in these books.
 He took initiation from him on 17 February 1988.
 He claims that he, then, started an intense jaap, after which he started experiencing "mental peace and extreme happiness".

-In Rampal's biography he writes that in 1993, Swami Ramdevanand asked him to start delivering sermons and in 1994, Swami Ramdevanand chose him as his successor.
-He gained local popularity by touring various villages and cities in Haryana and became so busy that he resigned from his job as junior engineer in May 1995.
+In Rampal's biography he writes that in 1993, Ramdevanand asked him to start delivering sermons and in 1994, Ramdevanand chose him as his successor.
+He gained local popularity by touring various villages and cities in Haryana and became so busy that he resigned from his job as a junior engineer in May 1995.

 Legal issues

 In 2006, Rampal raised objections to certain parts of Satyarth Prakash, the central text of the Arya Samaj religious sect, referring to them as "impractical and anti-social."
 This angered the followers of Arya Samaj, who surrounded his ashram, eventually resulting in a clash between the followers of two sects on 12 July 2006.
 During the clash, one person was shot dead and 59 more were injured.
 Rampal was charged with murder and attempted murder, and was jailed for 21 months.
 His followers claim that he was falsely implicated in the case and demanded a CBI investigation.
 Rampal was forced to vacate the Karontha Ashram.

-Another complaint of forgery was filed against him a day after the 2006 clashes.
+A complaint of forgery was filed against him a day after the 2006 clashes.
 According to this complaint, the sale of land for his Karontha Ashram was fabricated using impersonation.
-Rampal's followers claim that they had no role to play in this impersonation, and the person who sold the land was at fault.
-On 1 May 2018, the court acquitted Rampal and his followers Rajender and Ravinder Dhaka in the land grab case registered in 2006.
+Rampal's followers claim that they had no role in this impersonation, and the person who sold the land was at fault.
+On 1 May 2018, the court acquitted Rampal and his followers Rajender and Ravinder Dhaka in this case; three complainants were found guilty of forgery and fraud.

 After Rampal was released on bail in 2008, he set up his base in Barwala, Hisar.
 In 2009, the High Court returned the Karontha Ashram to him.
-An appeal against the judgement was filed by Haryana government and Arya Pratinidhi Sabha, but was rejected by the apex court in February 2013.
-On 1 May 2018, Judicial Magistrate Harish Goyal of Rohtak Court acquitted Rampal and three others in Karontha Ashram land forgery case and rather held the complainants guilty.
+An appeal against the judgement was filed by the Haryana Government and Arya Pratinidhi Sabha, but was rejected by the apex court in February 2013.